domkris/AuthDemo/README.md

  }
 ```

-Base entity is used to define primary key of all entities in DB.
+Base entity is used to define the primary key of all entities in DB.
 <br>

 <!--END Base Entity ------------------------------------------------------------------------------------------------------------------------------->